Ahak99/Exam---Data-Engineering/README.md

 # Dimensionality Reduction and Clustering Toolbox

-This toolbox provides Python implementations of popular dimensionality reduction techniques (ACP, t-SNE, UMAP) and a clustering algorithm (KMeans).
+This toolbox provides Python implementations of popular dimensionality reduction techniques (ACP, t-SNE, UMAP) and a clustering algorithm (KMeans-birch).

 ## Table of Contents